Sufficient statistic: Mathematical definition

-Alternatively, one can say the statistic T(X) is sufficient for θ if its mutual information with θ equals the mutual information between X and θ.
-In other words, the data processing inequality becomes an equality:
+Alternatively, one can say the statistic T(X) is sufficient for θ if, for all prior distributions on θ, the mutual information between θ and T(X) equals the mutual information between θ and X. In other words, the data processing inequality becomes an equality:

 Example

-As an example, the sample mean is sufficient for the mean (μ) of a normal distribution with known variance.
+As an example, the sample mean is sufficient for the (unknown) mean μ of a normal distribution with known variance.
 Once the sample mean is known, no further information about μ can be obtained from the sample itself.
 On the other hand, for an arbitrary distribution the median is not sufficient for the mean: even if the median of the sample is known, knowing the sample itself would provide further information about the population mean.
 For example, if the observations that are less than the median are only slightly less, but observations exceeding the median exceed it by a large amount, then this would have a bearing on one's inference about the population mean.